melhemfares/pokemon-team-maker/README.md

 My Grade 12 Computer Science (ICS4U1) ISU.
 A project created in Java using Terminal I/O that allows the user to create a Pokemon team and moves for each Pokemon.

 ## 🚀 About Me
-I am a recent graduate at Chaminade College School, soon to be Computer Science major at York University.
+I am a recent graduate at Chaminade College School and currently a Computer Science major at York University.
 I hope to learn plenty and become a software engineer in the future.

 ## Lessons Learned